jslmann/WRC/WRC/notes.md

 ## Current Problem

+* can we do the same for the destination and start fields..? there is an autofill option - but I don't see anything for maps..

-* add fields for fuel costs, driver costs (30 min from 8:46)
+* add fields for fuel costs, driver costs (30 min from 8:46) done by 9:30
+  - polish look

 * another thang traffic cameras en route